 - 14. Wine Tasting in Mendocino County

 - What is the best tourist attraction in Mendocino?

 - What is the best thing to do with kids in Mendocino?

 - Most significant landmark – Ford House Museum

-- Best park – Mendocino Headlands State Park.
+- Park to visit – Mendocino Headlands State Park.

-- Best all-around accommodation – Stanford Inn by the Sea
+- Place to Stay – Stanford Inn by the Sea

 1. Whale Watching